mkorkmaz/redislabs-redisgraph-php/README.md

 ## Installation

-The recommended method to installing RedisGraph-PHP is with composer.
+The recommended method to install RedisGraph-PHP is with composer.

 ```bash
 composer require mkorkmaz/redislabs-redisgraph-php